Parkwood Secondary College: Closure

-On 30 July 2012, the school council of Parkwood Secondary College announced its intention to close the school at the end of the year due to falling enrolments.
+On 30 July 2012, the school council of Parkwood Secondary College announced its intention to close the school at the end of the year due to falling enrollments.
 This announcement came five months after the confirmation that Parkwood would continue indefinitely.
-There were 306 students enrolled at the school in its final year of operation.
+In its final year of operation, there were 306 students enrolled at the school.
 After the closure, many of the college's students moved to either Norwood Secondary College or the newly merged Melba College.
 Some students of the school posted pictures, videos, and messages on a Facebook page in its memory.

 Current use of site

 In October 2013, Maroondah City Council announced its intention to re-open the site of Parkwood Secondary College as a Community House and Men's Shed.
 The site had been dormant for nearly 2 years and had become a target of vandals, so significant works were undertaken including the removal of graffiti and vandalism.
 Since its re-opening in 2014, the site now serves as the North Ringwood Community House, which was previously located at the rear of the Holy Spirit Primary School in Ringwood North.